-If the student has determined their grade appeal meets one of the three reasons to progress, the first step is to meet with the course instructor to resolve the complaint.

-The discussion should focus on the assignment(s) in question and how the change from the request would result in a grade change.

-• If a resolution cannot be reached with the instructor, student discusses grievance with their program's Faculty Director.
-Faculty Director notifies Department Chair of escalated grade appeal and if applicable, collaborates with Department Chair on resolution.
+- If the student has determined his/her/their grade appeal meets one of the three reasons to progress, the first step is to meet with the course instructor to resolve the complaint.
+The discussion should focus on the assignment(s) in question and how the change from the request would result in a grade change. - If a resolution cannot be reached with the instructor, the student discusses the grievance with their program's Faculty Director.
+The FacultyDirector notifies the Department Chair of the escalated grade appeal and if applicable, collaborates with the Department Chair on resolution. - In instances of a conflict of interest, for example if the teaching faculty and Faculty Director are the same person, if a resolution cannot be reached, the student should continue to escalate the grievance procedure to the next level.